Previous: Primary Selection, Up: Cut and Paste [Contents][Index]

 Insert the secondary selection where you click, placing point at the

-end of the yanked text (mouse-yank-secondary
+end of the yanked text (mouse-yank-secondary).

 Double or triple clicking of M-mouse-1 operates on words and lines, much like mouse-1.

-If mouse-yank-at-point
+If mouse-yank-at-point is non-nil, M-mouse-2 yanks

 at point.
 Then it does not matter precisely where you click, or even